Lumi-supercomputer/lumi-userguide/docs/development/debugging/valgrind4hpc.md

 Debugging serial applications with Valgrind is quite straightforward.
 However, for a parallel application with multiple ranks, the output can become messy.
-That's where Valgrind4hpc comes in handy.
+That is where Valgrind4hpc comes in handy.

-Valgrind4hpc aggregates any duplicate messages across ranks to help provide an understandable picture of program behaviour.
+Valgrind4hpc aggregates any duplicate messages across ranks to help provide an understandable picture of program behavior.
 Valgrind4hpc manages starting and redirecting output from many copies of Valgrind, as well as deduplicating and filtering Valgrind messages.